 I am super fired up!!
-The second book I’ve already read this year, Rachel Hollis, Girl, Stop Apologizing was so amazing, and I’m all sorts of inspired!!!
+The second book I’ve already read this year, Rachel Hollis, Girl, Stop Apologizing was a great refresher on things we already practice in our lives, and I’m all sorts of inspired!!
+I am ready to commit to myself again, with regards to my health and fitness.

 So a few things… First, my mom passed away in November 2019 from a rare form of cancer.
 It was a huge shocker and I’ll go into it another time.
 Nothing ever prepares you for cancer.
 Death.
 Funerals.
 Writing or delivering a eulogy.
 But life slowed down and then went on a full pause for a while.
 And I think I can say it’s time to hit play again!